 If you love to make recipes from mango like me, here are some of my favorites – Mango Mastani, Mango Sticky Rice, Mango Lassi, and Coconut Overnight Oats.

 Mangoes – This is the key ingredient of this pudding.
 I love how sweet mangoes pair with chia seeds and coconut milk mixture.

-Pick up ripe and juicy mangoes to make this pudding.
+Pick up ripe and juicy fresh mangoes to make this pudding.
 Sharing my little secret with you all, I always go for Indian mangoes as they are the sweetest and juiciest.
 You will get them at an Indian store near you or even online.
-Once you will try them, there is no looking back.
+Once you try them, there is no looking back.

 Yogurt – Yogurt adds a nice creamy texture to the pudding.
 Replace dairy yogurt with any plant-based yogurt for a vegan version.

-Honey – This is completely optional.
+Honey – This is entirely optional.
 If you want your pudding to get sweetness only from the mangoes, you can avoid it.
 You can also replace honey with maple syrup or agave nectar as a vegan sweetener.